christianalfoni/react-packaging/README.md

 * Run `NODE_ENV=production node server` to run production version of server

 ### Browserify
+You can also use an updated version at this repo: [react-app-boilerplate](https://github.com/christianalfoni/react-app-boilerplate)
 * Run `npm install`
 * Run `node server` to start the development server
 * Run `gulp` to develop